Giosuè Zilocchi

 Giosuè Zilocchi (born 15 January 1997) is an Italian rugby union player.
-His usual position is as a Prop, and he currently plays for London Irish.
+His usual position is as a Prop, and he currently plays for Benetton Rugby in United Rugby Championship.

 He played with Zebre from 2018 to 2022.

+Zilocchi will come back in Italy to United Rugby Championship club Benetton Rugby on a two-year contract from the 2023–24 season after the experience with London Irish without official caps for injury.

+Zilocchi signed for Benetton Rugby in March 2023 ahead of the 2023–24 United Rugby Championship.
+He made his debut in Round 1 of the 2023–24 season against Cardiff.

 In 2016 and 2017, Zilocchi was named in the Italy Under 20 squad.
-From 2018 he was also named in the Italy squad.
+From 2018, he was also named in the Italy squad.